+During the summer of 2018, Mr. Saahir interned with the Office of the People’s Counsel where he worked on consumer protection litigation matters on the behalf of Washington, D.C. utility consumers.
 During the summer of 2017, Mr. Saahir interned with D.C.
 Law Students in Court assisting low income and elderly residents with housing issues in Landlord Tenant Court.
 Mr. Saahir is a full-time high school teacher at McKinley Tech High School in Washington, DC where he teaches Web Design, 3D modeling, and Computer Applications.

 After college, Mr. Saahir started 4Cast Magazine, a print and online publication geared toward urban entertainment and marketing.
 In operations for nearly five years, this independent publication challenged the status quo for marketing in Indianapolis, Indiana while providing employment and internship opportunities to recent college graduates.